 CO2 Laser Fractional Skin Resurfacing: Fractional skin resurfacing is an innovative treatment that causes microscopic injuries to the skin, thus stimulating fresh new growth.
 Fractional skin resurfacing with a CO2 laser works quickly, with results appearing after only one session, but it also requires up to a week of downtime as the treatment area heals and recovers.

 Fraxel: The Fraxel laser is a gentle treatment which works by treating fractional columns of skin to induce the dermis to produce more collagen and repair the skin from the inside out.
-Fraxel has 3 different laser systems with different levels of aggressiveness, and which one is best for you will be discussed by Dr. Isaac in Washington DC during your consultation.
+Fraxel has 3 different laser systems with different levels of aggressiveness, and which one is best for you will be discussed by Dr. Isaac or Dr. Yanes in Washington DC during your consultation.

 V-Beam Laser: V-beam lasers use short pulses of yellow light which are absorbed by the blood vessels in the skin, causing blood to coagulate and be absorbed into the body.
 V-beam leasers can treat all kinds of red discolorations on your body, including stretch marks.